-Preliminary reports for England (using a subset of the UK data set), Scotland, Wales and Northern Ireland were published on 21 June 2007.
+Preliminary reports for England (using a subset of the UK data set), Scotland, Wales and Northern Ireland were published in June 2007.

-Final reports giving more in-depth information on the specific questions asked in each country, including breakdowns by geographic regions, socio-demographic variables (e.g. gender, age, health, social class), deprivation indices and rural urban categorisations will be available on 15 November 2007.
+Final reports giving more in-depth information on the specific questions asked in each country, including breakdowns by geographic regions, socio-demographic variables (e.g. gender, age, health, social class), deprivation indices and rural urban categorisations were published in November 2007.